 Catch a feed

-All cods, gropers and wrasses, including potato cod, rock cod and related species, hump-head Maori wrasse, Queensland groper, coral trout, molluscs and corals are fully protected within the Rowley Shoals Marine Park.
+Please note that all cod, groper and wrasse species, including potato cod, rock cod and related species, hump-head Maori wrasse, Queensland groper, coral trout, some molluscs (cuttlefish, aquid and octopus are permitted) and corals are fully protected in all zones of Rowley Shoals Marine Park.

 If you bring your own boat